We’re a month into 2020 – are your New Year’s resolutions still holding fast or are they already beginning to fade away?

 - The team needs increased understanding and the ability to talk about how business models work.

 Regardless of the form that is required or feels appropriate, written goals are a must.
 A Pollinate collaborator, Dr. Seb Paquet, introduced us to the term “intent casting.”
 Words written down are powerful; words spoken aloud are also powerful.
-Sharing our goals and intentions makes them more real, provides a good second check on how clear your intention is, and, as some research states, makes it even more likely you’ll meet the goal.
+Sharing our goals and intentions makes them more real, provides a good second check on how clear your intention is and makes it even more likely you’ll meet the goal.

 2. Break down your goals into tasks (and don’t confuse goals and tasks)